wpXPRESS-WP-support/Latter-day_Linker/readme.txt

 1. Go to Plugins > Add New
 2. Search "Latter-day Linker"
 3. Click the "Install Now" button, followed by the "Activate" button

-Manually:

-1. Place the `ldslinker.php` file in your plugins folder (usually `wp-content/plugins`).
-2. Activate the plugin via the “Plugins” menu.
-3. You’re done!

 Now set your options under Settings > Latter-day Linker.